 Water Conservation to Reduce Environmental Impact of ConcreteIt is reported by Hawken et al that, the availability of fresh and clean water decreases continuously and only 3% of all water on earth are fresh water which most of it either located deep beneath earth surface of trapped fast melting glaciers.
 As a result of increasing industrial, agricultural, and urban demand for water, water table is lowering in addition to the increase of water contamination.
 It is recommended that, the only practical and reasonable solution to this problem is the utilization of available resources more efficiently.
 Concrete producers consume water in large scale and these producers and other fresh large consumers should be forced to use water efficiently.
 It is estimated that 100L/m3 is used to clean ready mix trucks and large amount of water is employed for mixing.
 It is believed that, 1 trillion L of water is used for mixing annually and this huge quantity can be decreased to half by the increase of mineral admixture and superplasticizer application and better grading of aggregate.
 Moreover, with the approval of test results, the use of brackish water and industrial recycled water must be enforced instead of clean water, and this must be entirely imperative in the case of washing equipments.
 Furthermore, it is reported that considerable amount of water saved when retarder used for fresh returned concrete.
 Finally, during concrete curing, the application of textile, which has exterior impermeable membrane and water absorbent fabric at interior face, cut water utilization.

 Concrete Durability to Reduce Environmental Impact of ConcreteIn addition to those measures discussed in the above sections, enhancing concrete durability offer long term solution and exceptional breakthrough for improving productivity of concrete industry and hence decrease environmental impact on concrete production, for instance if concrete structure is constructed for a service life of 500 year rather than 50 year, the resource productivity of concrete industry will increased by factor of 10.
 The durability of modern structures is questionable because deterioration begins after around 20 years whereas there are buildings and seawalls constructed from unreinforced roman concrete which maintain their good condition after nearly 2000 years.
 This might mainly because of considerably crack prone Portland cement concrete which consequently became permeable during its service life.
 Moreover, steel reinforcement in permeable concrete corrodes and leads to progressive damage of the structure.
 In modern times, construction practice is controlled by culture of accelerating construction speed in which large amount of high early strength Portland cement is employed.
 Consequently, weak crack resistance concrete structure is constructed because of large drying shrinkage and thermal contraction and small creep relaxation.
 Furthermore, roman concrete made with mixture of volcanic ash and hydrated lime, and created homogenous hydrated product that set and hardened in a slow pace however better than hydrated Portland cement product thermodynamically.
 Added to that, less amount of water used in the roman concrete and were not subjected to cracks at the same degree as Portland cement concrete.
-Therefore, if concrete durability is major concern or purpose, producing less crack-prone concrete rather than high speed construction should be focused on and hence construction practice need to undergo paradigm change toward that direction.
-It is demonstrated that, entire of most of cracking and shrinkage in concrete can be prevented and consequently high durable concrete can be produced provided that water to cementitious material in concrete is deduced through superplasticizer application.
-A large free crack monolithic concrete foundation of a temple that is in Kauai which is an island in Pacific Ocean is described by Mehta and Langley.
-The foundation made of two parallel of unreinforced concrete slab.
+Therefore, if concrete durability is a major concern or purpose, producing less crack-prone concrete rather than high-speed construction should be focused on, and hence construction practice needs to undergo paradigm change toward that direction.
+It is demonstrated that entire of most of the cracking and shrinkage in concrete can be prevented and consequently high durable concrete can be produced provided that water to cementitious material in concrete is deduced through superplasticizer application.
+A large free crack monolithic concrete foundation of a temple that is in Kauai which is an island in the Pacific Ocean is described by Mehta and Langley.
+The foundation is made of two parallel of an unreinforced concrete slab.
 To produce concrete with considerably small shrinkage stresses, it was necessary to decrease to limit both thermal and drying shrinkage through substantial reduction of Portland cement and water in concrete.
-Slump of concrete used for the foundation was 125±25 mm and its compressive strength after 90 day was 20 MPa with 13 C rise of temperature.
-The exposed surface of the foundation was carefully and properly examine after almost two year and there was no any crack evidence.
-Investigation on the core samples taken from the slab demonstrated that, not only did the homogeneity of the hydration product of high fly ash system were better compare with conventional concrete but also the bond between aggregate and hydration product was very well.
-This is a precondition for achieving crack resistant and high durable concrete.
-Figure 2 shows thin section of core sample taken from the slab and neither interfacial zone of micro-cracking are shown between coarse aggregate and adjacent cement mortar.
+Slump of concrete used for the foundation was 125±25 mm and its compressive strength after 90 days was 20 MPa with 13 C rise of temperature.
+The exposed surface of the foundation was carefully and properly examine after almost two years and there was no any crack evidence.
+Investigation on the core samples taken from the slab demonstrated that not only did the homogeneity of the hydration product of high fly ash system were better to compare with conventional concrete but also the bond between aggregate and hydration product was very well.
+This is a precondition for achieving crack-resistant and high durable concrete.
+Figure 2 shows a thin section of the core sample taken from the slab and neither interfacial zone of micro-cracking are shown between coarse aggregate and adjacent cement mortar.
 In contrary, Figure 3 illustrates the how interfacial aggregate-paste micro-cracks connect and allow the ingression of fluid from outside Finally, the mixture proportion employed to produce concrete in the construction of foundation of the temple in Kauai are shown in Table-1.